Function Pointer In C++ - C++ Programming Tutorial

 C++ Pass a Function Pointer as a Parameter Example

-Let us take an example to illustrate how to pass a function pointer as a parameter in C++.
+Let's consider an illustration to demonstrate how to pass a function pointer as an argument in C++.

 Example